-In order to participate in this program, your child MUST be formally registered with the office.
-Registrations can be made by coming to the school office and
+In order to participate in this program, your child MUST be formally registered with the office, enrolment forms completed and returned, and the fee paid.

+Registrations can be made by coming to the school office and providing your details.

 GRADES 1 - 6 ENROLMENT PROCEDURES